bicarbon8/automated-functional-testing/packages/aft-web-services/README.md

 });

-// deserialise a JSON or XML response into an object let respObj: CreateUserResponse = response.dataAs<CreateUserResponse>();
+// deserialise a JSON or XML response into an object let respObj: CreateUserResponse = httpData.as<CreateUserResponse>(response);
 ```

 ## Advantages
-- using this package automatically logs the request and response details using the `aft-core.TestLog`
+- using this package automatically logs the request and response details using a `aft-core.LogManager` that can be passed in as part of the `HttpRequest` to maintain the same `logName` within a single test
 - the `aft-web-services` classes rely on asynchronous promises meaning no worrying about callbacks
 - built-in support for redirects (HTTP Status Code 302) and http or https requests
-- XML and JSON response data can be easily deserialised to objects using the `HttpResponse.dataAs` function
+- XML and JSON response data can be easily deserialised to objects using the `httpData.as<T>(response: HttpResponse)` function

 ### NOTE:
 XML to object deserialisation will use the following rules: